tonib/kaichronicles/README.md

 ## Kai Chronicles

 Kai Chronicles is a game player for Lone Wolf game books.
-Only books 1 - 10 are curently playable.
+Only books 1 - 12 are playable.
 The game player can run as a website or Android app.
 You can play it at [https://www.projectaon.org/staff/toni](https://www.projectaon.org/staff/toni) or download the app from [Google Play](https://play.google.com/store/apps/details?id=org.projectaon.kaichronicles).